chal349/Appointment-Scheduler/README.md

 Functionalities:
 Login screen displays information based on users language settings.
 All appointment times are stored "UTC" in mySQL database.
 Appointment times are converted to users local timezone upon login.
-Users can Create, Update, Delete appointments.
-Users can Create, Update, Delete customers.
+Users can Create, Update, Delete appointments and customers.
-View appointments by timeframe (day, week, or month) Alerts the user when there is an appointment soon (within 15 minutes)
+Users can View appointments by timeframe (day, week, or month) Alerts the user when there is an appointment soon (within 15 minutes)

 Reporting Functionalities